Plant a Tree Today

 * Recycle glass, metals, plastics and paper.

-* Plant shade trees and paint the house a light color if we live in a warm climate or a dark color if we live in a cold climate.
+* Plant shade trees and paint the house a light colour if we live in a warm climate or a dark colour if we live in a cold climate.

 * Turn the refrigerator down.

 * Select the most energy-efficient models when we replace our old appliances.
 Look for the Energy Star Label to assure the product saves energy and prevents pollution. * Slow down and drive sensibly.
 The faster and more aggressive you drive, the more petrol the car uses.

 The role of trees in counters the emissions

 Trees are green machines that act as natural filters of our air.
 Through the process of photosynthesis (a word which we learned in our primary classes, which we have to remember) they absorb carbon dioxide (a key GHG and principle contributor to global warming) from the atmosphere and store it in their trunks, branches, leaves, roots, soil and foliage, while releasing oxygen back out.